 Good afternoon, View fans.
-Here’s some what I’ve been reading today, with annotations.
+Here’s a look at some of what I’ve been reading today.

 (Jonathan Weil is a Bloomberg View columnist.
 Follow him on Twitter.)